-Examine the intersection between policy, law, and regional autonomy in Spain and the European Union.
-Learn from the paradigmatic cases of Spanish and Scottish independence movements and develop a comparative policy and legal perspective on the future of the nation state and regional autonomy in Europe and beyond.
+Examine independence movements in Spain and Scotland and explore the future of the nation state and regional autonomy in Europe and beyond.

 Live in Bilbao, one of the most beautiful cities in Spain, with unique culture, architecture, arts, and cuisine.

-Travel to Barcelona and Girona in Catalonia, the French Basque Region in France, and Edinburgh in Scotland on excursions.
+Travel to Barcelona and Girona, the French Basque Region, and Scotland on excursions.

-Study Spanish or develop proficiency in Spanish for Policy and Legal Studies at the International Spanish Center, University of Deusto, SIT’s partner in Bilbao.
+Begin learning Spanish or develop proficiency in Spanish for policy and legal studies.
+The University of Deusto, SIT’s partner in Bilbao, is the oldest private university in Spain.

 Critical Global Issue of Study